gbear605/UMass-Events-Discord-Bot/README.md

 * Fix !events
 * Add !time that says how long until the next scheduled food announcement
 * Allow authorized users (ie. gbear605) to make announcements to all servers the bot is on
-* Make !menu and scheduled food announcements say what the entire name of that food is (so searching for pizza would say all the different types of pizzas at each DC)